SUAI-Smart-Space-Team/LTE/README.md

 ## Deploying the project

-Clone a repository using the command
+Clone a repository using the command: git clone https://github.com/SUAI-Smart-Space-Team/LTE.git

 #### Deployment server with ansible and masquerade
 ____